Associate Teaching Professor

 Ph.D.
 University of California, Los Angeles

-Chinghsin Wu received her Ph.D. in Art History from the University of California, Los Angeles, specializing in art with an emphasis on transnational and cross-cultural perspectives.
-She is the author of Parallel Modernism: Koga Harue and Avant-garde Art in Modern Japan (Berkeley: University of California Press, 2019) and Truth through Immersion: A Biography of Painter Tsai Yun-yan [Ronghui Zhizhen Tsai Yun-yan] (Taipei: Yishujia Chubanshe, 2018).
+Chinghsin Wu received her Ph.D. in Art History from the University of California, Los Angeles, specializing in Asian and modern art with an emphasis on transnational and cross-cultural perspectives.
+She is the author of Parallel Modernism: Koga Harue and Avant-Garde Art in Modern Japan (Berkeley: University of California Press, 2019) and Truth through Immersion: A Biography of Painter Tsai Yun-yan [Ronghui Zhizhen Tsai Yun-yan] (Taipei: Yishujia Chubanshe, 2018).

-Her other publications include, “André Lhote and Japanese Modern Art,” in André Lhote and His International Students (Innsbruck University Press, 2019); “Reality Within and Without: Surrealism in Japan and China in the Early 1930s,” in Review of Japanese Culture and Society (December 2014); “Transcending the Boundaries of the ‘isms’: Pursuing Modernity through the Machine in Japanese Avant-Garde Art,” in Rethinking Japanese Modernism (Leiden: Brill, 2012); “Icons, Power, and Artistic Practice in Colonial Taiwan: Tsai Yun-yan’s Buddha Hall and Boys’ Day,” Southeast Review of Asian Studies 33 (2011); and “Reflecting and Refracting Modernity: Images of the Modern Girl in 1920s and 1930s Japan,” in Japon Pluriel 8 (2011).
+Her other publications include “Colors of Empire: Watercolor in Meiji Japan,” in The Visual Culture of Meiji Japan (Routledge, 2022); “Institutionalizing Impressionism: Kuroda Seiki and Plein-Air Painting in Japan,” in Mapping Impressionisms (Routledge, 2021); “André Lhote and Japanese Modern Art,” in André Lhote and His International Students (Innsbruck University Press, 2019); “Reality Within and Without: Surrealism in Japan and China in the Early 1930s,” in Review of Japanese Culture and Society (December 2014); “Transcending the Boundaries of the ‘isms’: Pursuing Modernity through the Machine in Japanese Avant-Garde Art,” in Rethinking Japanese Modernism (Leiden: Brill, 2012); “Icons, Power, and Artistic Practice in Colonial Taiwan: Tsai Yun-yan’s Buddha Hall and Boys’ Day,” in Southeast Review of Asian Studies 33 (2011); and “Reflecting and Refracting Modernity: Images of the Modern Girl in 1920s and 1930s Japan,” in Japon Pluriel 8 (2011).

-She has worked at the National Palace Museum in Taiwan, producing a “digital museum” project which used digitization technologies to create an interactive virtual exhibition on Buddhist iconography and philosophy entitled Convergence of Radiance—Tibeto-Chinese Buddhist Scripture Illustrations (2003).
+Wu has worked at the National Palace Museum in Taiwan, producing a “digital museum” project which used digitization technologies to create an interactive virtual exhibition on Buddhist iconography and philosophy entitled Convergence of Radiance—Tibeto-Chinese Buddhist Scripture Illustrations (2003).
 She has also worked as a Curatorial Research Associate at the Museum of Fine Arts, Boston, where she helped curate a traveling exhibition, Japanese Masterpieces (2011), which sent approximately one hundred Japanese artworks to Japan.
-In addition, she has written essays and entries for exhibition catalogues, including Modern Art at Official Exhibitions: Tokyo, Seoul, Taipei, Changchun (Fukuoka Asian Art Museum, 2014).
+In addition, she has written essays and entries for exhibition catalogues, including Surrealism Beyond Borders (Metropolitan Museum of Art and Tate Modern, 2021) and Modern Art at Official Exhibitions: Tokyo, Seoul, Taipei, Changchun (Fukuoka Asian Art Museum, 2014).
 Before her current position at Rutgers, Camden, she was the Phillips Collection Postdoctoral Fellow for 2015-2016, and has previously taught at Tufts University, Brown University, Brandeis University, George Washington University, and elsewhere.